 Do you understand what I wrote?

 *Corrections to my Igbo are welcomed.*

-Note: Members of my Nzukọ Igbo Study Group, please log in to your account here to get an additional bonus material of my Igbo writing practice about food in the Igbo language.
+Note: Members of my Nzukọ Igbo Study Group, please log in to your account here to get an additional bonus material of my Igbo writing practice about being a mommy in the Igbo language.
 I include a longer version of this writing prompt that’s edited by a native speaker so you can learn from my mistakes and the English translations in the Igbo Writing Prompts course.
 I also provide additional writing prompt topics to give you ideas on topics that you can write about in Igbo and an online forum where you can practice writing Igbo with me.

 Not a member of my Igbo Study Group and want accountability, Igbo language partners, monthly challenges, and a beginner friendly space to practice your Igbo?
 Join here.